Resolve disputes: options for landlords and tenants

 - Do you have enough evidence to back up your complaint?

 - If you are seeking payment of money, and if you are awarded money, do you have a reasonable chance of collecting it from the other party?

 - Can you find and serve papers on the other party?

 Use Form J: Application to Director to apply to the Director of Residential Tenancies to resolve disputes between landlords and tenants.

-If you are served with an Application to Director
+If you're served with an Application to Director

 The application you receive contains information about the problem and what the other party wants.

-The application comes with an information sheet that explains what happens next.
-The application lists the name and phone number of the tenancy officer assigned to your file.
-You can contact them with any questions.
+The application lists the name and phone number of the residential tenancy officer assigned to your file.